-With effect from 22 January 2018, the registered office of the Company is located at 7 Temasek Boulevard #43-04 Suntec Tower One, Singapore 038987.
+The registered office of the Company is located at 7 Temasek Boulevard #32-01 Suntec Tower One, Singapore 038987.
 The principal place of business is at No. 2 Dongling Road, Minhou Economic and Technological Development Zone, Ganzhe Street Minhou County, Fuzhou City, Fujian Province, the People's Republic of China ("PRC").